-Policy C-PA-3I: Provide safe and clear public access trails.
+Policy C-PA-3m: Provide safe and clear public access trails.
 The trail surface could be dirt, gravel, paved, or a stairway.
 Improvements should be designed to be safe, minimize impacts to sensitive resources, minimize maintenance costs, and provide disabled accessibility to the extent feasible without substantially impacting sensitive resources.
 (New)

-Policy C-PA-3m: Design parking and restroom facilities to serve only the planned intensity of recreation development.
-Provide restrooms at major recreational areas to protect coastal resources and public health and safety.
-Consider use patterns and the proximity of other nearby restrooms when determining facility needs.
+Policy C-PA-3n: Provide restrooms at significant recreational areas to protect coastal resources and public health and safety.
+Consider use patterns and the proximity of other nearby public restrooms when determining facility needs.
 (Existing LCP Revised)

-Policy C-PA-3n: Provide trash and recycling receptacles and their servicing at all major public access facilities.
+Policy C-PA-3o: Provide trash and recycling receptacles and their servicing at all major public access facilities.
 (New)